What can you do when your loved one suffers a serious injury from medical malpractice involving meningitis?

 At The Bartinik Law Firm LLC, we are very selective about the medical malpractice cases we accept.
 We strive to fight for individuals who have endured very serious injuries and have the most to gain from winning a Connecticut medical malpractice suit.
 We also work with families who have lost their loved ones due to the negligence of a medical professional.

 You may have a medical malpractice lawsuit if you or a loved one has been faced with one of the following situations:

 - CAUSING . . . .

 - Spinal cord damage after meningitis

 How to evaluate whether you have a medical malpractice case from meningitis?

 Do you think that a loved is the victim of a medical malpractice involving meningitis?
 How is your case evaluated?
 The first step is to gather the medical records, and contact a medical malpractice attorney.
-At The Bartinik Law Firm, P.C. we work with you, or do it all for you.
+At The Bartinik Law Firm LLC, we work with you, or do it all for you.

-For example, if your loved one lived in East Berlin, Connecticut they likely treated at New Britain Hospital, Middlesex Hospital or a hospital in Hartford.
+For example, if your loved one lived in New London, Connecticut they likely treated at Lawrence & Memorial Hospital or Backus Hospital.
 Now assume that your loved one suffered an infection of the membrane surrounding her spinal canal or brain, and developed meningitis.
 Now also assume that you suspect that malpractice occurred, and your loved one suffered a serious injury.